-Andrew Pritchett, CIO at Grant Thornton Australia
+Andrew Pritchett, Chief Information Officer, Grant Thornton Australia

 “You are the average of the five people you spend the most time with, including yourself”- Jim Rohn.
 The influence of your peer group, work, family and friends will very much influence who you become.